logic-gamez/Tests_by_Logic/README.md

-# tests_by_Logic
+# Tests_by_Logic

-Page where i Upload stuff i deem interesting enough to share
+#Page where i Upload stuff i deem interesting enough to share